 Recent examples of attacks include:

-- On January 27 2014, three people were killed in a roadside ambush in Narathiwat Province.
+- On 24 May 2014, three people were killed and more than 70 injured in a series of bombings in Pattani and Narathiwat provinces.

 Sexual assault, food and drink spiking, assault and robbery against foreigners occurs in Thailand, including around popular backpacker and tourist destinations such as Khao San Road in Bangkok, the night-time entertainment zones in Bangkok, Pattaya and Phuket, and during Full Moon and other parties on Koh Phangan.
 See our Sexual Assault Overseas page for further information on how to avoid becoming a victim of sexual assault and the assistance available to victims.